 - use a laptop, tablet or other electronic device – check with the nurses whether this is okay and if power points are available.

-"I became good friends with another lady who began chemotherapy on the same day as me.
+"I became good friends with a lady who began chemotherapy on the same day as me.
 We ended up going walking several times a week for 18 months.
-The companionship was a great support." – Tania
+The companionship was a great support." - Tania

 Some people having chemotherapy worry about the safety of family and friends.
 There is little risk to visitors, including children, babies and pregnant women, because they aren't likely to come into contact with any chemotherapy drugs or body fluids.
 The safety measures listed below are recommended for family or friends who are providing care or have other close contact during the recovery period at home.
 If you have questions, talk to your treatment team or call Cancer Council 13 11 20.